 Manchester Metropolitan University have been attempting to sell this site for several years.
 Local residents (#saveryebankfields) have been campaigning for the site the be returned to the community, arguing the proposals for ’70 executive homes’ do not address the lack affordable housing in Manchester, increase local flood risks by removing the 1600+ trees on the field, and do not align with government or local council targets to reduce impacts on the climate and biodiversity crisis.
 The fields are adored and regularly used by dog walkers and locals, giving the community a sense of place and pride where they plant apple trees, collect litter and teach forest-school classes to local pupils.

 Students and members of the People & Planet society at MMU have been campaigning against the development plans for around 14 months, yet the university’s complex bureaucracy has meant it has been difficult to get our voices heard.
-I am creating an informal proposal which we are demanding be considered by MMU along with the ’70 executive homes’ when the site goes to market early next year.
+We created an informal proposal which we submitted to the MMU Board of Governors to encourage them to consider alternative options if they did not sell the land but kept it for the benefit of students and the community.

 On the 15th of December and on regular occasions through January (dates TBC) we will be running actions, guided walks and events on the site to spread awareness of its beauty and value among the student population.
 Keep an eye out for posters in the Chatham lifts for further details, I would love to see you there.